gioblu/PJON/specification/PJON-protocol-specification-v0.3.md

 Related work: https://github.com/gioblu/PJON/
 Compliant implementation versions: PJON 4.0-5.0

-New feature: Header driven dynamical configuration by Fred Larsen */
+New feature: Header driven dynamical configuration proposed and implemented by Fred Larsen */
 ```

 ###PJON Protocol specification v0.3
 A third draft of the PJON protocol layer has been released with the addition of a 1 byte header able to contain the configuration for the packet's communication procedure and its meta-data information.
 The PJON communication procedure configuration was, in versions 0.1 and 0.2, static and not contained in the packet's meta-information, for this reason two differently configured buses, could not establish nominal communication, without configuration pairing.
+Is now possible for the packet's receiver to read the haeder and know how to behave to positively end the exchange and parse the packet and its info correctly.

 ###Basic concepts
 * Every bus has a unique IPv4 like 4 bytes id